muldjord/lithomaker/README.md

 LithoMaker DOES NOT upload or process your image files using a cloud service like the online lithophane websites do.
 I basically made this tool because most Youtube lithophane 3D printing instructions included a step that required me to upload my images to a private company for processing.
 I am not a fan of that, so I scratched the itch and created LithoMaker.

 LithoMaker is a fairly simple piece of software.
-It reads the image, inverts it and creates a height-map directly in the STL format.
-It then creates the remaining triangles needed for a 3D printable mesh with a frame and some printing stabilizers.
+It reads the input PNG image, inverts it and creates a height-mapped 3D mesh from the grayscale values which is then scaled to the requested thickness.
+It then creates the remaining triangles needed for a 3D printable lithophane with a frame and some printing stabilizers.
+The mesh is then exported as an STL file, ready for importing into a 3D printer slicer.

+NOTE!
+The resulting lithophane is currently lying flat down when the STL is imported into a slicer.
+Remember to rotate it 90 degrees to make it stand vertically on the build plate.

 ## Release notes